znxuz/freertos-threadsafe-sink/README.md

 ### 3. Signal Consumption Completion

-Upon completion of data transfer, call `consume_complete()` to signal the sink task.
+Upon completion of data transfer, call `consume_complete()` to signal the reader task.
 This callback can be invoked in an ISR context.

-This mechanism enables the sink to synchronize with external IO hardware (e.g., a DMA controller), allowing it to initiate subsequent writes only after previous transfers have completed.
+This mechanism is needed to allow the reader task to synchronize with external IO hardware (e.g., a DMA controller) to initiate subsequent writes only after the previous transfer has been completed.

 ```cpp
 enum struct CALL_FROM { ISR, NON_ISR };